jdragon3001/Trace/STRUCTURE.md

 -   Keep main, renderer, and shared code separated.
 -   Place reusable logic in services (main) or hooks/utils (renderer/shared).
 -   Update this document if significant structural changes are made.
+-   For licensing changes, also update `LICENSE_SYSTEM_README.md`.
 -   Maintain UI component relationships to prevent missing UI elements:
     -   Record tab should always show the right sidebar with recording options
     -   State should flow properly from App to child components for settings
     -   UI updates should be tested across multiple tabs to ensure consistency
+    -   License state should be checked before accessing premium features

 ## Component Architecture

-- **App**: Main application container
+- **App**: Main application container with license state management
+  - **LicenseModal**: Authentication and license activation UI
   - **ProjectSidebar**: Sidebar for project navigation
-  - **RecordingTab**: Screen recording interface
+  - **RecordingTab**: Screen recording interface with license-aware limits
   - **StepsTab**: Tutorial step editing interface
     - **MarkupModal**: Image annotation tool with persistent shape data
-  - **ExportTab**: Documentation export interface
+  - **ExportTab**: Documentation export interface with format restrictions
+  - **SubscriptionStatus**: License status and billing management

 ## State Management

 The application uses a combination of React component state and global stores (using Zustand) for state management:

-- **App State**: Current project/tutorial selection, navigation state
+- **App State**: Current project/tutorial selection, navigation state, **license state**
-- **Recording State**: Recording settings, active recording status
+- **Recording State**: Recording settings, active recording status, **time limits based on license**
-- **Steps State**: Tutorial steps, editing state, **shape data storage**
+- **Steps State**: Tutorial steps, editing state, **shape data storage with step limits**
-- **Export State**: Export options and format selection
+- **Export State**: Export options and format selection **with license-based restrictions**
+- **License State**: Current license status, user information, feature permissions

 ## Data Flow

+1. **License Validation**: App startup checks license and sets appropriate restrictions
-1. User creates a project and tutorial
+2. User creates a project and tutorial (subject to license limits)
-2. Recording tab captures screenshots and step information
+3. Recording tab captures screenshots and step information (with time/step limits)
-3. StepsTab allows editing steps, descriptions, and annotating images
+4. StepsTab allows editing steps, descriptions, and annotating images
    - Markup shapes are stored both in memory (for performance) and in the SQLite database (for persistence)
    - Shapes are loaded from the database when switching between tutorials or reopening the application
    - When markup is saved, the ShapeRepository ensures all shapes are properly stored with references to their step and image
    - Original images are preserved until export
-4. ExportTab generates documentation with embedded markups using the stored shape data
+5. ExportTab generates documentation with embedded markups using the stored shape data (respects format restrictions)